Référencement

 }

-import * as import amp
+import * as import ampamp from '@sveltejs/amp';

-import module "dropcss"
+import module "dropcss"dropcss from 'dropcss';

 import type { type Handle = (input: {